lyle/matrix-led-font/README.md

 ## Documentation

-Please feel free to generate full esDocs ...
+Please feel free to generate full esDocs (using a bash script due to esdocs having a vulnerability)...

 `npm run docs` ->  then open ./docs/index.html